ChaeyongPark-KU/HaptiCraft/Firmware/README.md

 Here is the updated **Command Format** section for your `README.md`.
 This version specifically reflects the broadcasting logic found in your `masterModule.ino` and the parsing behavior in `hapticModule.ino`.

----

-### 3. Command Format & Broadcasting logic

-HaptiCraft uses a **Global Broadcast** strategy to ensure synchronized multimodal effects.
-The Master Module receives a concatenated command string from the PC and sends it to all nodes simultaneously.

-Here is the updated **Command Format & Broadcasting Logic** section for your `README.md`.
-This version clarifies that the Master Module acts as a transparent relay for the aggregated command string sent by the PC[cite: 919, 922].

----

 ### 3. Command Format & Broadcasting Logic

 HaptiCraft utilizes a **Global Broadcast** strategy to ensure synchronized multimodal effects across multiple modules.